Teenager missing for 17 months may be in Washington, police say

 Earlier this month, A Grand Jury in Tennessee indicted John Oliver Westbrook with aggravated kidnapping related to Daphne's disappearance.

-Detectives say that John Westbrook is an IT expert, which is also making the search difficult.
-Any communication with him has been untraceable, investigators say.
+Detectives said that John Westbrook is an IT expert, which is also making the search difficult.
+Any communication with him has been untraceable, investigators said.
 He's used 10 aliases since he's left.

-Detectives say that Westbrook may be using hair dye and fake teeth to hide his daughter's identity.
+Detectives said Westbrook may be using hair dye and fake teeth to hide his daughter's identity.

 As the search for Daphne continues, her mother holds on to what she can.

-"I focus on hope because if I focus on the what if's, I can't move forward," Curstinger said.
+"I focus on hope because if I focus on the what if's, I can't move forward," said Curtsinger.

 If you know Daphne's whereabouts or have seen her or her dogs, Fern and Strawberry, call the Hamilton County DA's Office at 1-423-209-7425.
 You can also email tips to FindingDaphne@hcdatn.org.